Graceworks House

 Before The Breaking

-But there was another language she had not yet mastered, and that was the language of God.
+But there was another language she had not yet fully learned.

 The Wilderness Season